 This is the true story of 10 co-workers, picked to go to Orlando, work together, and have their lives taped.
 Find out what happens when people stop being polite and start getting real…

-We’re not reality stars, but the rest really happened.
+We’re not reality stars, but the rest really happened during the SECOM Team Building and Treetop Retreat.
 Last week, the crew of Social-Engineer attended our second annual corporate retreat in Orlando, FL.
 While the rest of the world was going about their business, we descended on the resort town from all corners of the US with the purpose of getting off our phones and laptops to spend some time together learning, bonding, and growing.

 Thursday: The logistical juggling act – 18 adults, 8 kids, and 1 gigantic dog